RemnantSoftware/Remnant.Dependency.Injector/README.md

 - An extension method 'Resolve<<TType>>' is implemented on 'object' to allow any objects to call the container.
 - You can use the [Inject] attribute on fields which will automatically inject the object.
 - The pull pattern nullifies the need for transient objects (cause no wiring dependencies needed).
 So basically only singletons need to be registered.
 - Injecting on methods and properties (fine grain injection) in my humble opinion is a bad pattern to follow.
-If ou are currently using such pattern, this solution still allows you to resolve whatever, where ever you want, be it for properties or method parameters as well.
+If you are currently using such a pattern, this solution still allows you to resolve whatever, where ever you want, be it for properties or method parameters as well.

 > **Note**: To use [Inject] attribute to decorate class fields, the class must be specified as partial.